psi-consortium/psi/doc/PSI/PSI-SLF/index.md

 Draw.io is a web-based diagramming tool based on Apache, which enables to create various types of diagrams.
 For additional information, please refer to the official Draw.io website [https://www.drawio.com](https://www.drawio.com).

+Penpot is a rapid prototyping tool for UIs by Kaleidos.
+Kaleidos' Products & Services open-source modules are licensed under open-source licenses (such as Mozilla Public License 2.0 (MPL 2.0) and other licenses endorsed by the Open-Source Initiative).
+It has been used to create wireframes of a possible UI of a PSS (see [PSI-GID]) and to get a better understanding of the proceeses the PSI will be involved in.
+For more information, please refer to the official penpot website [https://penpot.app/](https://penpot.app/).

 # TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION